2021 is the year of change for CFA exams.

 So here’s a list of 10 recent CFA exam changes which you ought to be aware of.

-1) Online Proctored Testing (OPT) option may be available to some cancelled February 2021 candidates
+1) Online Proctored Testing (OPT) option is no longer available for CFA exams

 Additional details, including testing environment, as well as computer system requirements will be announced on 2 February 2021.

-3) Twice-impacted February 2021 candidates are also entitled a refund
+3) Twice-impacted CFA candidates are still entitled a refund

 4) CFA Level 1 CBT exam format: 10 topics now split across 2 sessions